Frequently Asked Questions

 Yes, we are proud to be a privately owned veterinary clinic serving the Calgary community.
 As a locally owned and operated practice, we're able to maintain a personalized approach to veterinary care while making decisions that prioritize the needs of our patients and clients.

-- Monday-Wednesday: 8:30 AM - 8:00 PM
+- Monday-Sunday: 8:30 AM - 8:00 PM

 We are a small animal veterinary clinic that only treats cats and dogs.